Demand Data Center Action

 The moment is now.

-The legislature has two months to pass a package of data center bills to adequately protect our communities and shared natural resources and ensure the public is not left behind in decisions that impact our land, water, and communities.
+The legislature needs to adequately protect our communities and shared natural resources and ensure the public is not left behind in decisions that impact our land, water, and communities.

 Proposed Hyperscale Data Centers in Minnesota